knoxa/knoxa.github.io/text/names/index.md

 ## Summary

 Entity disambiguation agents attempt to partition names into equivalence classes.
 These are sets that can be compared.
 I can use
 FCA to construct a concept lattice based on these sets.
-Full agreement between agents would result in a discrete order.
+Full agreement between agents produces a discrete order.
 Disgreement makes the partitions comparable and introduces structure into the concept lattice that can be interpreted.
 I can represent disagreement as argument; where claims, premises and conclusions are sets of names.
 I can prefer claims made by one agent over those made by another if I wish.